Anticipating the Selectivity of Intramolecular Cyclization Reaction Pathways with Neural Network Potentials: Methods

 We treat thermodynamic feasibility as a necessary but not sufficient condition for an elementary step to be considered plausible.
 The next step in intermediate evaluation is estimating activation barriers of reactions that lead to the remaining intermediates.
 Rather than estimate activation energies from reactant and product graph structures alone \cite{grambow_deep_2020, ji_machine_2023, vadaddi_graph_2024, karwounopoulos_graph-based_2025}, we opt for a more robust evaluation of the already-narrowed space of possible reactions by efficient minimum energy pathway search with AIMNet2-rxn climbing image NEB calculations \cite{henkelman_climbing_2000}.

 Reactant-product conformers are generated using RDKit using the ETKDG method \cite{wang_improving_2020}.
 Specifically, reactant conformers are generated and optimized with the Universal Force Field (UFF) \cite{rappe_uff_1992}; then, the reactant intramolecular geometry and force field parameters are updated to match the target product configuration.
 This product configuration is then reoptimized with UFF.
-The reactant-product pair with the smallest RMSD is then passed ahead to NEB calculations as this has shown to increase success rates of double-ended search methods when compared to random conformers \cite{zhao_conformational_2022}.
+The reactant-product pairs with the smallest RMSDs are then passed ahead to NEB calculations as this has shown to increase success rates of double-ended search methods when compared to random conformers \cite{zhao_conformational_2022}.
+It is important to note that this strategy does not guarantee the lowest energy TS will be obtained.
+Increasing the number of pairs (which defaults to 4) will increase the likelihood of finding the lowest energy TS conformer while also increasing computational expense.
 Image Dependent Pair Potential (IDPP) interpolation with 20 images is used to provide an initial guess for the NEB calculations \cite{smidstrup_improved_2014}.
 Climbing image NEB is performed with Limited memory Broyden–Fletcher–Goldfarb–Shanno (LBFGS) optimization \cite{henkelman_climbing_2000, liu_limited_1989}.
 The highest energy NEB image is then used as the initial estimate for transition state optimization.
 Transition state optimization is performed by eigenvector following according to restricted step partitioned rational function optimization \cite{besalu_automatic_1998}.
 Converged transition states with a single imaginary frequency are then confirmed to correspond to reactant and product states through an intrinsic reaction coordinate (IRC) calculation \cite{fukui_formulation_1970, crehuet_reaction_2005}.
 All mechanistic modeling steps are performed using pysisyphus \cite{steinmetzer_pysisyphus_2021} with "gau\_vtight" convergence parameters.
 The default energetic threshold values used to filter intermediates for searches in this manuscript can be found in Section S6.
 These thresholds can be manually modified which gives the user control over the tradeoff of performing a more thorough search and reducing computational expense.